rajeshjanga218/netflix-chatgpt/README.md

 - implemented sign out
 - update profile
 - bugFix: not logged in try to acces browse and vise-versa
+- when unmounted the header component unsubscribed to to onAuthStateChange callback

 # Features